TheSobkiewicz/AskZK/README.md

 ### ASKZK
-  Backend for project prepared for ZKHACK marathon.
+  Django project prepared for ZKHACK marathon.
 Uses WorldID for anonymous authentication.
 Users can:

     - Create a survey (Question + possible answers)
     - Send their answers to the survey (accessed using ID from survey creation).